lnghi2710/Spam-Email-Detection/README.md

 ## Introduction
 This project aims to build a machine learning model to classify emails as **Spam** or **Ham (Not Spam)**.
-It demonstrates a complete NLP workflow including data preprocessing, feature extraction, model training, and evaluation using Logistic Regression.
+It demonstrates a complete machine learning workflow for text classification, including data preprocessing, feature extraction, model training, and evaluation using Logistic Regression.

 ---